AiverReaver/Laravel-Vue-Typescript/README.md

 ```sh
 laravel new Laravel-Vue-Typecript
 ```
-Open the project in your any favraite code editor.
+Open the project in your any favourite code editor.

-Open the `package.json` and add these packages to devdependencies
+Open the `package.json` and add these packages to dependencies
 ```json
 {
    "devDependencies": {